peterlai500/QuasarPolarization/README.md

 Run the below line in the envornment installed require paakage, and save the initialized result in the varible wou like, for me it is the `result`, i.e.,
 `result = QuasarPol(source, sci_obs, pol, table_length)`

-- To visualized the practical effect, the `sample.ipynb` provde more detailed demonstration.
+- To visualized the practical effect, the [`sample.ipynb`](https://github.com/peterlai500/QuasarPolarization/blob/main/sample.ipynb) provide more detailed demonstration.

 ### For users would like to do interactively.
 Use the jupyter notebook for following step.